 Advanced credit may be awarded for credit earned from a career and technical school, other accredited institutions or experience from military training.
 If you’re employed in the industry and need to update your technology skills, flexible course offerings accommodate most work schedules.

 Great jobs are available in this growing field as control technicians, technical support specialists, quality control technicians, electrical technicians, and electrical maintenance technicians.
-Salaries range from $31,000 to $56,000.
+Annual mean wage in Central Missouri ranges from $57,200 to $61,900.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).